 These super green Sweet Spinach Muffins are the perfect way to add some veggies to your (or your kids’) diet.
 They’re lightly sweetened with honey and packed with fresh spinach, bananas and whole grains.

 Getting kids to eat their vegetables can be exhausting.
 Getting kids to eat the spinach muffins is easy.
+They are also easy to make, you will have 14 sweet spinach muffins ready in 30 minutes.
 We like to call them “Hulk Muffins” and that theme always made my son want to gobble these up.

 Maybe their leprechaun muffins for St. Patrick’s Day, monster muffins for Halloween or Grinch muffins for Christmas.
 Or Ninja Turtle themed, dinosaur muffins, or for the Green Bay Packers.
 Whatever your kids are obsessed with, go with that.